 My question is this.
 Can a Christian lose his or her life due to sin?
 I am referring to a sin that is committed by one's tongue such as using words that were sinful and hurtful.
 Even though the person genuinely repents and apologizes to the one offended, can a Christian still reap death?

 True Christians will feel guilt over the sins that they have committed because the Holy Spirit will be convicting them (John 16:8).
 Why does the Holy Spirit convict Christians of sin?
-The answer is that God has called them to holy as He is holy.
+The answer is that God has called them to be holy as He is holy.

 But like the Holy One who called you, be holy yourselves also in all your behavior; because it is written, “YOU SHALL BE HOLY, FOR I AM HOLY.”
 1 Peter 1:15-16 (NASB)